Towards Measuring and Modeling "Culture" in LLMs: A Survey: Limitations

 \section{Limitations}

 We acknowledge several limitations that may impact the comprehensiveness of our analysis.
 Firstly, our focus is primarily on probing large language models (LLMs) in the context of culture, which means we have not extensively covered studies on culture that fall outside this scope yet might be relevant to language technology and its applications.
 In particular, we have not included research from fields such as Human-Computer Interaction (HCI) and Information and Communication Technologies for Development (ICTD), which explore the intersection of culture and technology use, despite their relevance to the topic at hand.
 The broader implications of culture and AI, as well as aspects of speech and multimodality, have also been omitted from our discussion.
-Furthermore, we recognize that there may be relevant studies that do not explicitly mention culture in their titles or keywords, leading to their inadvertent exclusion from our survey.
 These limitations highlight the need for a more expansive and interdisciplinary approach to fully understand the intricate relationship between culture and technology.
 Finally, the survey does not consider any work on modeling and mitigation techniques for cultural inclusion.